 Dry Creek Valley, Sonoma County

-A brand new release, but with six years of barrel and bottle age behind it, this single-vineyard Dry Creek offers stellar quality for the price, just what we expect from this invino favorite Zin producer.
+Six years of barrel and bottle age behind it, this single-vineyard Dry Creek offers stellar quality for the price, just what we expect from this invino favorite Zin producer.

 Proprietor and winemaker Rick Hutchinson is among the best and brightest when it comes to tiny-production, single-vineyard reds from Dry Creek.
 Hutchinson is as dedicated as they come and fascinated with unusual, sophisticated wines that speak of their terroir.

-In the example of this lovingly aged and just released 2010 Zin, the terroir is Andrew Forchini’s tremendously well situated eponymous vineyard just north of Healdsburg.
+In the example of this lovingly aged 2010 Zin, the terroir is Andrew Forchini’s tremendously well situated eponymous vineyard just north of Healdsburg.
 This historic vineyard has planted to vines since at least 1886, and today includes a large parcel of 100-year-old Zinfandel.
 Vines this ancient produce a scant supply of juice—but every drop is magic!
 Brimming with black cherry and sweet cordial notes, with a holiday spice kick in the midpalate leading to a brawny tannic structure.
 Drink this big, deep Zin with BBQ or steak au poivre.

 Reasons why we love it: